Shreshta001/aps_portfolio.github.io/README.md

 ---

 ### ☁️ Google Cloud

-- Powers a significant portion of the global cloud infrastructure market.
+- Powers a significant portion of global cloud infrastructure.
-- Ensures scalability and availability through:
+- Ensures scalability and availability via:
   - **Load balancing**
   - **Data sharding**
   - **Fault-tolerant distributed architectures**
-- Built on solid foundations in **DSA**, **system design**, and **APS** techniques.
+- Built on strong foundations of **DSA**, **system design**, and **APS**.
 - 📚 [Increasing Resiliency with Load Balancers – Google Cloud](https://cloud.google.com/blog/products/networking/increasing-resiliency-load-balancers)

 ---

-> 🧠 All these examples highlight how **algorithmic thinking** isn’t optional at Google-scale — it’s the foundation.
+> 🧠 These examples show how **algorithmic thinking** isn’t optional at Google scale — it’s the foundation.

 ---

-## Beyond Interviews: Building Better Systems
+# Beyond Interviews: Building Better Systems

-Data Structures and Algorithms (DSA) and Algorithmic Problem Solving (APS) are **not just for cracking interviews** — they form the very foundation for building technology that truly **works**.
+DSA and APS are **not just for cracking interviews** — they are the foundation for building tech that:

-With strong DSA and APS skills, you can create systems that:

 - **Scales smoothly** under heavy load
 - **Delivers consistent performance** every time